supermario/elm-fusion/readme.md

-### elm-fusion-http
+### elm-fusion

-Fusion is an experimental HTTP mapping tool for Elm.
+Fusion is an experimental mapping tool for Elm.

 Fusion lets you explore a HTTP API, and extract not only encoders/decoders, but also `Http.request` code, response mocks, types, etc, dynamically and on the fly.